Consensys/smashing-smart-contracts-workshop/README.md

 ```

 If you can't get this to work you can use the Docker image instead (see [docs](https://mythril-classic.readthedocs.io/en/master/installation.html), note however that the below tools won't work then.
+_Mythril uses solc to compile Solidity files, so you'll need to [install that as well](https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages)_.

 ### Installing Scrooge McEtherface (Exploit Automation)